 Mikako the female character heads off with the Lysithea and the US space army to fight the aliens know as 'Tarsians, whilst Noburu is left behind on earth yearning for the days and the nights that they both shared together to return once more.

 The two communicate via e-mail/text messaging and as Mikako drifts further out into space its take longer for Noboru to receive the messages which go from weeks, to months, then to years with the last text that Mikako sends taking 8 years to reach him.

 The music is pretty much piano based and suits the feel and tone of this anime with the main song being 'through the years and far away' it isn't exactly the greatest song ever but still is good and suits the tone of the anime.

-Overall this anime was very enjoyable, i do wish that it had been longer but it is still worth the watch in my opinion, i would definitely recommend this.
+Overall this anime was very enjoyable, i do wish that it had been longer and maybe made into a 12 episode anime series but it is still worth the watch in my opinion, i would definitely recommend this.